AlixANNERAUD/Huffman_compressor/README.md

 ## ℹ️ About

-This project is under the [MIT license](LICENSE).
+This project was made by:

-The authors are:
 - Alix ANNERAUD
 - Aliénor TRANOUEZ
 - Maël PLANCHOT
-- Fang
+- Fangxuan ZHOU

+This project is under the [MIT license](LICENSE).